d-khan/Python-exercise/Variables.md

 ### 5. Troubleshooting
-Troubleshoot the following without using Python and provide the reason.
+Please troubleshoot the following issue without using Python, and explain your reasoning.

 a. ```hello = "hello"```
 b. ```_var = 100```